17 Summer Research Internships for High School Students

 Application deadline: Applications will open in February.

-This is a highly selective program that offers students an opportunity to work with and learn from faculty and researchers in Princeton laboratories while assisting them with ongoing research in the fields of engineering and the natural sciences.
+This highly selective program offers an opportunity to work with faculty and researchers in Princeton laboratories on ongoing engineering and natural sciences research.
 There are around 25 Princeton laboratories which accept about 40 interns every year.
 Princeton faculty lead research teams, which typically include postdoctoral, graduate, and undergraduate students, and other staff researchers – along with interns like you.
-At the end of the program, you will be required to produce a 2-page research summary report.
+At the end of the program, you will produce a 2-page research summary report.
 Research opportunities vary year on year, depending on the laboratory and the researcher’s focus.
-Some of the research projects that interns have participated in the past include:
+You can see a list of past research opportunities here.

 Cost/Stipend: None.